All Products

 AnalyticDB Supabase Edge Functions provides a Deno-based edge computing solution.
 It offers a modern serverless experience for full-stack application developers.

-The function management backend for the open-source version of Supabase is not open source.
-As a result, self-hosted users cannot deploy to a production environment using a graphical user interface or command line interface.
+The open source community version of Supabase does not include a function management backend.
+Therefore, self-hosted users cannot deploy to a production environment using a graphical user interface (GUI) or a command line interface (CLI).
 AnalyticDB Supabase solves this problem by providing its own Edge Functions management platform.
-All your code and configuration data reside in your private environment, which makes the feature practical and gives you full control.
+All your code and configuration data reside in your private environment.
+This makes the feature usable in a production environment and gives you full control.

-In addition, AnalyticDB Supabase provides native configuration and centralized management for Edge Function secrets.
+In addition, AnalyticDB Supabase provides native configuration and central management for Edge Function secrets.
 You can securely store sensitive information, such as an Alibaba Cloud Model Studio API key, in a key vault and then retrieve it using Deno.env.get.
-This method prevents you from hard coding sensitive information or exposing it on the client.
+This method avoids hard coding or exposing information on the client.

 Benefits